OUR TEAM

 Megan Drapcho

-Megan serves as Mission Met’s customer support liaison.
+Megan leads the creation of our graphically-designed strategic plans.
 She also helps to document workflows and manage projects.

 She holds degrees in English and information science and applies that education to her work in communication and project management.
 In general, she likes organizing all the information.
 She worked in higher education for more than 10 years and discovered an interest in the nonprofit sector while working with community-based organizations.